 Next, you need to add your details.

-On your right, you get to choose for how long you want to opt for the plan.
-For better pricing long-term, I’d recommend choosing the 3-year plan to get the lowest possible monthly price.
+You can select how long you wish to sign up for the plan.
+I would recommend selecting the 3-year plan to get the lowest monthly price possible.

 As you scroll down, you’ll see the section “Additional Options.”

 The total price you have to pay is listed on the image’s bottom right (see the previous image).
-And you won’t have to pay for the next 1 or 3 years depending on the plan you choose.
-Plus, there’s a 97-day money-back guarantee in case you decide you’re not ready yet to commit to your blog.
-That’s more than 3 months for you to experiment a lot!
+And depending on the plan you select, you won’t have to pay for the next one to three years.

 This is all you need to sign up!

 If you haven’t already, get started with DreamHost.

 It’s time to describe WordPress and why you need it.